 In a separate bowl, mix the eggs and vanilla together and then add this mixture to the flour mixture.
 Stir until well blended and all the egg is completely mixed in.

 Fill your decorating tool with the churro recipe dough and attach the largest star tip you have.

 Test your oil by placing a small amount of dough in it.
 The dough should bubble up right away or that means the oil is not hot enough and a soggy churro is on the way.

-Once the oil is hot enough, squeeze some dough (with decorator) into the oil about 4 inches long.
+Once the oil is hot enough, squeeze some dough (using decorator) into the oil about 4 inches long.
 I used my finger to release the dough from the decorator.
+You can use kitchen scissors if you wish.
+You will look more professional than I did!
 Careful not to burn yourself.